raphaelhoudouin/banking-churn-prediction/README.md

-# Bank Customer Churn Prediction App
+# Bank Customer Churn Prediction

 ## Table of Contents
 - [About The Project](#about-the-project)